 Podcasts help businesses achieve their inbound marketing goals by attracting niche audiences who fit their buyer persona.
 Podcasts enable companies to produce and publish content that speaks to the specific needs and problems of their buyers.
 Particularly in the B2B space, listeners tune in to hear how others in similar roles solve day-to-day operational and leadership issues.
 A podcast enables organizations to position themselves as thought leaders in their industry by hosting interviews with other industry thought leaders.

 The best channel for you depends on your audience – where they like to consume content, what social media channels they prefer, and what type of media they engage with most.
 You will likely find that a multi-channel approach is best.
 To determine the right channel for your business, first set your marketing goals, or KPIs, and then use Google Analytics to measure the performance of different channels to see what’s working best for you.
 Over time, you’ll notice trends in your performance in search and on your social channels.

 Developing an integrated marketing strategy that leverages the right inbound marketing channels can be a challenge.
+There are many inbound marketing tools you can use to determine the right channels for your audience.
 Knowing which channels will work best for your inbound marketing strategy and where to spend your marketing budget takes expert guidance.
 At SMA Marketing, we help businesses like yours determine the marketing channels that will yield the highest growth.
 Our team of experts will guide your marketing for increased visibility across your digital channels.
 Contact us today to learn how we can help.